AdobeDocs/experience-manager-dispatcher.en/guidelines.md

 AEM documentation covers standard use cases.
 For this reason, bugs, effects caused by bugs, and workarounds for bugs are not documented.

-Exceptions to this rule apply to the release notes where known issues can be listed with possible solutions that Product Management have approved.
+Exceptions to this rule apply to the release notes where known issues can be listed with possible solutions that Product Management has approved.

 ### Documentation contributions are not for answering technical questions.